jmz3/RSP-Project-VOT-Sim/README.md

 ```bash
 $ roslaunch my_tbot3_workcontrol project_init.launch
 ```
 This is the first “real” section of our project. “control_mode” is by default as “auto”, which allows turtlebot to autonomously navigate and avoid obstacles during map building.
 To manually navigate turtlebot, please add the command “control_mode:=teleop” to use keyboard for robot motion control.
 This launch file brings up Gazebo, Rviz, SLAM, and nodes “controller_node” and “rqt_reconfigure”.
 Inside the rqt_reconfigure interface, by choosing “controller_node” and then “Switch_to_navigation” , the dropdown offers an option to terminate SLAM map building process.
-Selecting “yes(1)” to stops all nodes and map will be saved to the path “/home/the $USER/Downloads/map”.
+Selecting “yes(1)” can stop all nodes and map will be saved to the path “/home/the $USER/Downloads/map”.

 #### nav_simulation.launch
 To launch this part, type the following command in a new terminal: